beastudies/beastudies/README.md

-## Hi there 👋
+## Seja Bem-Vindo! 👋

-- 🔭 I’m currently working on projects on my own.
+I'm currently a grad social sciences student from Brasil.
+I'm been learning R programing and Rstats since 2022 on my own to became a better analyst and researcher!
 Projects in 🇧🇷, 🇫🇷, 🇺🇸, 🇪🇸
-- 🌱 I’m currently learning how to apply digital methods to describe and explain the world 🗺️
-- 👯 I’m looking to collaborate on ...
-- 💬 Ask me about ...
-- ⚡ Fun fact: I code because I think it's fun :)
--->